Mapping Sacred Spaces

 Forms, Functions, and Aesthetics in Medieval Southern Italy

-South Italy is still little investigated from the point of view of the reconstruction of sacred spaces and liturgical contexts, and especially lacking in complex methodologies that take into account the interactions between space, image and ritual performance.
-The potential offered today by the integration of archaeology and art history with digital technologies is particularly effective for this kind of reconstruction and analysis.
-The project is based on an approach that is both historical and archaeological and will be directed from the outset towards the systematization of the collected data (database) and the formulation of reconstructive hypotheses of sacred spaces in their medieval facies.
+Compared to other regions, Southern Italy is still little investigated from the point of view of the reconstruction of sacred spaces and liturgical contexts.
+Additionally, the scholarship has thus far neglected to apply to large parts of this area complex methodologies that take into account the interactions between space, image, and ritual performance.
+The potential offered today by the integration of archaeology and art history with digital technologies is particularly significant for this kind of reconstruction and analysis.
+The project is based on an approach that is both historical and archaeological.
+From the outset, it has been directed towards the systematization of the collected data in a digital archive and the formulation of hypothetical reconstructions of monumental liturgical furnishings and sacred spaces in their medieval facies.